-Your information, including personal data, may be transferred to and maintained on computers located outside of your state, province, country or other governmental jurisdiction where the data protection laws may differ from those of your jurisdiction.
+The user's information, including personal data, may be transferred to and maintained on computers outside his state, province, country, or other governmental jurisdiction where the data protection laws may differ from those of his jurisdiction.

-If you are located outside China and choose to provide information for us, please note that we transfer the data, including Personal Data, to China and process it here.
+If the user is located outside China and chooses to provide information for the Service, it should be noted that the data, including Personal Data, will be transferred to China and processed there.

-Your consent to this Privacy Policy followed by your submission of such information represents your agreement to that transfer.
+The user's consent to this Privacy Policy, followed by his submission of such information, represents his agreement to that transfer.

-War of Strategies will take all steps reasonably necessary to ensure that your data is treated securely and in accordance with this Privacy Policy.
-No transfer of your Personal Data will take place to an organization or a country unless there are adequate controls in place, including the security of your data and other personal information.
+War of Strategies will take all steps reasonably necessary to ensure that personal data is treated securely and in accordance with this Privacy Policy.
+No transfer of Personal Data will take place to an organization or a country unless there are adequate controls in place, including the security of the user's data and other personal information.